HOURSotheary/sotheary/README.md

 Hi There👋, My name is <b>HOUR Sotheary </b>.
 I'm 29 years old and I've 5+ years experiences as developer and achieve various web application projects using <b> PHP, Vuejs</b>(3+years) and as <b>Web Designer</b>(1year).

-I always keep up to date and challenge with new technologies and using Agile methodology in development project(Jira) also i've contributed in open-source on GitHub and Npm 🔭.
+I always keep up to date and challenge with new technologies and using Agile methodology in development project(Jira)

 ### Education